Alzheimer's Disease Treatment Options: A Healthcare Professional's Guide

 Common ADRs With Cholinesterase Inhibitors

-Gastrointestinal adverse effects are common with AChEIs: diarrhea, nausea, vomiting, weight loss and anorexia.
-Most GI symptoms tend to be transient and dose-related.
-Donepezil appears to be the best tolerated with regards to GI symptoms.
-In patients using rivastigmine, the patch may render less GI symptoms than the oral, but may be associated with application site reactions like rash.
+GI symptoms may be transient and dose-related, but doses should be taken with a meal to improve tolerability.
+In patients using rivastigmine, the patch may render less GI symptoms than the oral, but may be associated with application site reactions like a rash.

 More Serious ADRs with Cholinesterase Inhibitors